MartinMtandi/carTrawlerChallenge/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### `HOW TO SET UP PROJECT`
-Clone the project to your local machine and run npm install --legacy-peer-deps

 ### `npm test`